2017 Bright Ideas in Government

 The State of Oregon’s Citizen Involvement Advisory Committee selected the City of Eugene as a recipient of the esteemed Achievement in Community Engagement (ACE) Award.

 The ACE Award was given in recognition of the Latino/a community focused engagement efforts in the development of the Parks and Recreation System Plan.
-These efforts were orchestrated by City of Eugene’s Office of Human Rights and Neighborhood Involvement, Parks and Open Space Division and Recreation Services Division.
+These efforts were orchestrated by City of Eugene’s Office of Human Rights and Neighborhood Involvement (now known as Office of Equity & Community Engagement), Parks and Open Space Division and Recreation Services Division.

 In the creation of the Parks and Recreation System Plan, it was imperative to engage the public in the process and more than 12,000 community members provided input.
 When it comes to community engagement, one size does not fit all so different methods were used to ensure that underrepresented voices were heard.